openflighthpc/power-server/docs/routes.md

 ### GET Power Status

 Returns a list of commands with the power status.
+The additional `running` status gives the power status and MUST only be considered valid if `success` is true.
+The `running` flag MUST be `true` if and only if the node is currently on otherwise it SHOULD be false.

 ```
 GET /?nodes=<node-name>&&groups=<group-name>